arathee2/dockerize-flask/README.md

 # 2. Build Docker image
 docker build --tag=tic-tac-toe .

-# 3. Look at local Docker images
+# 3. Ensure that image is built by looking at all local Docker images
 docker image ls

-# 4. Run Flask app using local image
+# 4. Run ttt.py app using local image
 docker run -it tic-tac-toe python3 ttt.py

 # 5. Push image to DockerHub